 For more Coronavirus Resources to Help you and Your Congregation Stay Connected When it’s Critical check out: The Church Leader’s Guide to Coronavirus: How to Continue Ministry During a Pandemic

-Whether these people are local, across the country, or on another continent, there are things you can do to help them feel more like part of your church.
+Whether these people are local, across the country, or on another continent, if you are prioritizing building community, there are things you can do to help them feel more like part of your church.
 Engaging your online community can help some people transition to joining you in-person or encourage them to invite others into the experience.
-As you connect with people online, you may find that there are growing pockets of fellow believers joining you from around the world.
+As you connect with your church online, you may find that there are growing pockets of fellow believers joining you from around the world.

 Here are six ways to engage your online community: